 - Most vegetables and herbs are peaking in July, although locally grown asparagus is done for the season.
 Wait until August for hot weather vegetables including corn, eggplants, peppers, tomatillos, and tomatoes.
 Winter squash and sweet potatoes are not in season until September-October.

-Season Tickets: Season tickets are a great way to save money on a night out and a great entertainment option, even for those on a budget.
+Think ahead for entertainment in fall and beyond into the new year.
+Season tickets are a great way to save money on a night out and a great entertainment option, even for those on a budget.
 You often have a choice of the numbers of productions you see, as well as substantial savings over single ticket purchases, lower ticket fees, ticket exchanges, and other benefits.
 Below, we list several performing arts venues around the Puget Sound region.
 We include the lowest full price adult ticket.
 Higher priced premium seats are often available, as well as discount for students, seniors, or military, etc. Most theater and performing arts seasons run fall through spring.
 So, summertime is a good time to think about purchasing entertainment for the coming year.